Only 2 out of 10 will read past this line.

 For maximum search and people-connection results, web page writers must reflect the conversational language used by searchers.

 Mobile devices, voice search.
 Sure, it's a brave new world.
 Many changes.
 It's good to keep up with the times.

-People haven't changed, but how we connect with people now and in the future has and will.
+People haven't changed, but how we connect with people today and tomorrow has.
+And will.

 Our need to have an emotional connection with people hasn't changed.
-But the only emotional connection you get with people using hard sell on the internet is, "back off!"
+The only emotional connection you get with people using hard sell on the internet is, "back off!"

 As marketers and business owners, let's recognize the importance of creating a lifetime value with our customers.